Dozodouzo/supybot-git/README.md

 ------------

 * `repolog`: Takes a repository nickname, a branch  and an optional count parameter (default 1).
-Shows the last n commits on the branches tracked for that repository.
-Only works if the repository is configured for the current channel.
+Shows the last n commits on that branch Only works if the repository is configured for the current channel.

 * `repolist`: List any known repositories configured for the current channel.